The Lower East Side in Manhattan is one of the most fascinating neighborhoods in New York City.

 Apartments were tiny and filled with too many residents, making conditions virtually unliveable.

-The Lower East Side Tenement Museum educates the public about the horrific life in the tenement slums by recreating the original conditions of the tenements which you can tour.
+The Lower East Side Tenement Museum educates the public about the horrific life in the tenement slums by recreating the original conditions of a typical tenement apartment that you can tour.

 8. Williamsburg Bridge